bevacqua/keynote-extractor/readme.md

 osacompile -o keynote-extractor.scpt keynote-extractor.applescript
 ```

-# Usage
+# AppleScript Usage

 Open your presentation in Keynote.
 Then, open `keynote-extractor.scpt` with Script Editor.
+Run the script.
 The JSON file, a README and an image for each slide will be placed in a folder like `~/Desktop/keynote-$PRESENTATION_TITLE`.

+# Node.js Usage

+Once you've successfully executed the AppleScript program, you can run `node . ~/Desktop/keynote-$PRESENTATION_TITLE` to upload the slides.
+It will update `~/Desktop/keynote-$PRESENTATION_TITLE/readme.md` with a better representation that's ready to paste and publish anywhere Markdown is supported.

 # License